Eashwar-S/Real-time_obstacle_avoidance_and_tracking/README.md

 ## Dependencies

-To run this project, you need the following dependencies:
+To run this project, you need the following dependenciess:

 1. **ROS 2**: Install ROS 2 (e.g., Humble or Foxy) on your system.
 Follow the [official installation guide](https://docs.ros.org/en/rolling/Installation.html).
 2. **Python Packages**: